digitalmatefr/AndroidViewLifecycle/README.md

 ### View LifecycleScope
 Launch a coroutine and auto cancel it when the view sate is destroyed

 - Launches and runs the given block when the view Lifecycle state is at least resumed.

-The returned Job will be cancelled when the View is destroyed.
+The returned Job will be cancelled when the view is destroyed.

-= *When the view is detached or the Fragment or FragmentActivity container is destroyed, if `loadNetworkData()` is not finished, the network call is cancelled.*

 ```kotlin
 texView.lifecycleScope.launchWhenCreated { // Launch on Dispatchers.Main